phillippuckett/Threads-in-Csharp/README.md

 # Threads in C#
- A down and dirty tutorial about sleeping, locking, and calling args through a thread
+ A down and dirty tutorial in C# about sleeping, locking, and calling args through a thread